 Your Facebook cover photo is one of the first things people will see when they visit your Facebook Page, and that’s precisely why it’s so important to make the best first impression possible and for the cover photo to convey your intentions.
 You only get one: one photo, one shot to make a good impression, one chance to convey a distinct feeling.

 - Introduce you to the Facebook cover photo dimensions

 - Guide you through how to create a cover photo and how to select the perfect image

-What’s the ideal size for a Facebook cover photo?
+What’s the ideal Facebook cover photo size?

 - Doesn’t display on non-smartphones

-- Must be at least 399 pixels wide and 150 pixels tall
+- Must be at least 399px and 150px

-- Loads fastest as an sRGB JPG file that’s 851 pixels wide, 315 pixels tall and less than 100 kilobytes
+- Loads fastest as an sRGB JPG file that’s 851 px, 315px, and less than 100 kilobytes

-- It can be 20 to 90 seconds long.
+- The video must be 20 to 90 seconds long

 Desktop vs. Mobile

 Keep in mind that Facebook Page cover photos look different on desktops than cover photos on mobile.

 For example, here’s how a header looks on a desktop:

 And here’s how it looks in the Facebook mobile app: